 Violence and threatening behavior are not permitted.
 Employees should report to work in condition to perform their duties, free from the influence of illegal drugs or alcohol.
 The use of illegal drugs in the workplace will not be tolerated.

-Managers should seek guidance from the Human Resources Department when they become aware of, but before responding to, any union activities.
+Managers should seek guidance from the Company's human resources department (the "Human Resources Department") when they become aware of, but before responding to, any union activities.